MPI 2023 Annual Peacebuilding Training

 Training Courses and Facilitators

-In response to the two-year delay in conducting face-to-face trainings due to the COVID-19 pandemic, MPI has decided to hold a modified, two-week training with three courses per week in 2022.
+In response to the almost three-year delay in conducting face-to-face trainings due to the COVID-19 pandemic, MPI held a modified two-week training with three courses per week in October 2022.
+In 2023, with decreasing travel restrictions, MPI has decided to return to its regularly scheduled training with four foundation courses and nine thematic courses to be offered for three weeks from May to June 2023.

-In 2022, MPI will offer six courses classified into two categories: Foundation and Thematic.
-Three Foundation Courses will be offered concurrently in Week 1, and three Thematic Courses will be offered concurrently in Week 2.
+In 2023, MPI will offer 13 courses classified into two categories: Foundation and Thematic.
+Four Foundation Courses will be offered in Week 1, with five Thematic Courses offered in Week 2 and four in Week 3.
+All courses to be offered each week will be conducted concurrently.

-Participants may opt to enroll for just one week or two weeks.
-For the complete list and a short description of the courses, please go to this link or download the 2022 Annual Peacebuilding Training Information Packet.
+Participants may opt to enroll for just one, two, or three weeks.
+For the complete list and a short description of the courses, please go here or download the 2023 Annual Peacebuilding Training Information Packet.

-There will be 10 distinguished and high-caliber facilitators coming from Asia-Pacific and North America who will teach the courses in 2022.
+There will be 19 distinguished and high-caliber facilitators coming from Asia-Pacific, Africa and North America who will teach the courses in 2023.
 They are as follows:

 - Michael Frank A. Alar (Philippines)